kevmc00/SensorAPI/README.txt

 - A MySQL database called "sensors" must be set up on port 3306
 - In the application, the username is hardcoded to "root" and the password can be entered

+TESTING
+- Unit tests for the formatting of the SQL request for the \request command are included in the SensorappApplicationTests class

 SETTING UP THE API
 - The main class is called "SensorappApplication"
 - Upon running, you will be asked for the database password